Velocity Merchant Services Logo

 That’s where Illinois comes in.

-Instead of swiping a card that can be cloned, SNAP recipients in Illinois will soon be able to pay with their smartphones or smartwatches.
-It works just like Apple Pay or Google Wallet—but with your EBT balance.
+Instead of swiping a card that can be cloned, SNAP recipients in Illinois will soon be able to pay with their cell phones, smartwatches, and other mobile technologies.
+It works just like Apple Pay or Google Wallet—but with your EBT balance, using digital wallets for transactions.

 These mobile payments use secure, encrypted, one-time-use credentials that make skimming basically impossible.
 Think biometric security, real-time tokenization, and encrypted transactions.
-It’s like giving SNAP a digital armor suit.
+These mobile technologies are designed to be more secure than the traditional electronic benefit transfer system—it’s like giving SNAP a digital armor suit.

 How This Directly Impacts Small Business Owners